KostasEreksonas/Besder-6024PB-XMA501-ip-camera-security-investigation/README.md

 As it can be seen from the result, Besder ip camera is regarded as a `general purpose` device and is running Linux OS with a likely version of `Linux 3.2 - 3.16`.

 # Control Panel in a Web Browser
 This is the time when some really interesting things start to show up.
 I have tried to access the control panel of the camera in at the time the newest version of `Mozilla Firefox` browser within my Arch Linux install...
-Just to be greeted with this nice pop-up window saying that my browser is ***too new*** and that some features would not work properly and I was requested to download Firefox browser version `51` or earliear.
+Just to be greeted with this nice pop-up window saying that my browser is ***too new*** and that some features would not work properly and I was requested to download Firefox browser version `51` or earlier.
 For a reference, Firefox 51 was released in ***January of 2017***.

 ![Pop-up saying that my browser is too new for rendering the control panel](/img/Browser_too_new.png)